jessicarush/react-notes/state_with_hooks.md

 ## Set initial state

-In functional components, you set the initial state of each item using `useSate()` (the *only* argument to `useState` is the initial state).
+In functional components, you can set the initial state of each item using `useSate()` (the *only* argument to `useState` is the initial state).
 The `useState` hook returns a pair: the current state value and a function that lets you update it.

 ```javascript
 import React, { useState } from 'react';